Step 1: How to comply with the Web Accessibility Procedures

 Remember: Automated testing tools are extremely useful, but they can’t check everything.

-- WAVE is a free browser extension.
+- WAVE(link is external) is a free browser extension.
 Learn how to use WAVE.

 - Grackle Docs, Grackle Slides, and Grackle Sheets are Google Add-ons.
 Access to the paid version of these add-ons will be available for all Berkeley employees starting Fall 2024.